Skip to content

 The digital certificate for signing must be encoded in ASN1 DER binary format and also follow the X.509 standard.
 The file containing the chain of trust for verifying the digital signature must be encoded in PKCS#7 format (Public Key Cryptography Standard #7 - Cryptographic Message Syntax Standard).

-The JWS Pix signing and validation functions follow RFC 7515 and the SPI documentation.
+The JWS signing and validation functions Pix follow RFC 7515 and the SPI documentation.

 HTTP requests

-The Pix standard secure communication functions that follow the definitions described in the following documents: "Annex IV - Security Manual", "Technical and business specifications of the Brazilian instant payment ecosystem" and "Annex III - Communication Interfaces Manual" defined in the SPI.
+The standard secure communication functions Pix that follow the definitions described in the following documents: "Annex IV - Security Manual", "Technical and business specifications of the Brazilian instant payment ecosystem" and "Annex III - Communication Interfaces Manual" defined in the SPI.

 Operation